 Somewhere in the middle of 18th century, many of these patuas moved to Kolkata from the villages, especially from the Midnapur and 24 Paraganas areas, and settled around the Kalighat temple.
 Amidst this new setting the patuas soon realised that painting long narrative scrolls was not just tedious and time consuming but economically not feasible.
 The devotees that thronged the temple were looking for small, inexpensive paintings that were done quickly and could be carried back as souvenirs.
 Thus, to meet consumer demands, handmade papers were replaced with cheap, locally available mill papers; paintings were made affordable; and churned out in large numbers.
 Despite the influx of mill papers, the patuas continued with their tradition of using natural dyes, made from different vegetables and plant extracts that were mixed with natural binding agents, such as, those made from bael fruits and tamarind seeds.
 The colours used along with the bold black strokes were mainly red, yellow, blue, and white, while shading was done on body contours and one colour was applied on the painting at a time.
 The jewellery was depicted using silver or tin, the later being a cheaper alternative and easily available, that also did not tarnish with time.
 The brushes used were natural, made from easily available materials, such as squirrels’ fur, calf’s hair, and goat’s tail.
 Later with coming in of water colours from England, the painters slowly adopted these synthetic paints, as they were easily available and proved to be more cost effective.

 Kalighat paintings unlike other folk paintings of India show the human face in full frontal or three quarter views.
 Also interestingly, Kalighat patuas depicted enhanced glittering effects of jewellery in tin/silver or gold, which is seen only in Mughal and Rajput paintings.
 Another influence of Mughal art is seen in the large number of animal depictions by the Kalighat patuas.
 These artists did not follow any set rules of art but mirrored contemporary social life, thus giving us a wonderful insight into the religious and social life of Bengal during the 19thand early 20th centuries.
-These paintings were ultimately a product of that particular era, which skilfully amalgamated both the British style and Bengal techniques in their bold colours and strong lines that showed simple settings with minimum characters.
+These paintings were ultimately a product of that particular era, which skilfully amalgamated both the European style and Bengal techniques in their bold colours and strong lines that showed simple settings with minimum characters.

 The Kalighat patachitra themes vary widely and the patuas of Kalighat did not separate art from life; and social hypocrisies, quirks, meanness, and follies, were all shown liberally through their paintings.
 The early patachitras (early 19th century) focused mainly on religious topics, but in later part of the 19th century the themes turned more contemporary and depicted some famous social events, like the infamous Elokeshi-Mohanta affair, or the subsequent murder of Elokeshi by her husband known as the great Tarakeshwar scandal.